joshmreesjones/interfacelift-scrape/README.md

 1. Download the script.

 2. Set `RESOLUTION` and `DOWNLOAD_LOCATION` to your preferred values in `interfacelift.py`.
-I set this as ~/Pictures/Wallpapers/interfacelift`.
+I set this as `~/Pictures/Wallpapers/interfacelift`.

 3. Run the script.

 4. If you'd like, you can set up a Linux system to run the script regularly.
 Run `crontab -e` and add a line to the bottom according to the instructions.
 In your crontab line, run `interfacelift.sh`.
-See `interfacelift.sh` for more information about why it is requred to run rather than `interfacelift.py`.
+See `interfacelift.sh` for more information about why it is requred to run that instead of `interfacelift.py`.
-    * For example, I have `0 * * * * bash ~/path/to/interfacelift.sh` in my crontab.
+    * For example, I have `0 * * * * bash ~/path/to/interfacelift.sh` in my `crontab`.